jackie-kinsler/energy_analysis/README.md

 ### Creating GET requests for EIA data

-EIA has a helpful [API browser](https://www.eia.gov/opendata/browser/) with a GET request formulater.
+EIA has a helpful [API browser](https://www.eia.gov/opendata/browser/) with a GET request formulator.

 For this project, the following is used: